kane50613/redis-on-workers/README.md

 This package is designed to work with Cloudflare Workers, but it can also be used in node.js thanks to the implementation of [`cloudflare:sockets` for node.js](https://github.com/Ethan-Arrowood/socket).

+For next.js users, please see the [Next.js](#nextjs) section for extra configuration.

 ## Installation

 ```sh